Clinical Documentation Templates

 What is the best way to organize healthcare AI workflows?

-Use ChatGPT Toolbox folders to separate conversations by function: documentation templates, patient education, research, correspondence, and professional development.
+Use AI Toolbox folders to separate conversations by function: documentation templates, patient education, research, correspondence, and professional development.
 Pin your most-used folders for quick access.
 The free plan includes 2 folders; Premium ($9.99/month or $99 lifetime) provides unlimited folders, pins, and search across all conversations.

 Conclusion